A combinatorial statistic for labeled threshold graphs: Threshold graphs

 We can now prove our main theorem.

 \begin{theorem} The absolute value of the coefficient of $t^j$ in the polynomial $\chi_{\mathcal{T}_n}(t)$ is the number of threshold graphs with exactly $j$ odd anchors. \end{theorem} \begin{proof} We will prove that the threshold graph corresponding to a threshold permutation with $j$ odd cycles has $j$ odd anchors.
 The proof will then follow from \Cref{thm1}.
-First note that anchors correspond to the compartments of the threshold permutation (last elements of compartments).
-So we will show that a compartment is an odd cycle if and only if its last element is an odd anchor.
+Anchors in the construction using a threshold pair in standard form correspond to the compartments of the corresponding threshold permutation (last elements of compartments).
+So we will show that a compartment in a threshold permutation is an odd cycle if and only if its last element is an odd anchor in the construction given by the corresponding threshold pair in standard form.

+We will be working with threshold permutations.
+However, when we say `blocks', we mean the blocks of the threshold pair in standard from corresponding to that threshold permutation.
+Similarly, when we say `anchor', `odd anchor', `dominant vertex', or `recessive vertex', we are talking about the construction given by the corresponding threshold pair in standard form.

-Suppose that $1$ is not the first number in the threshold permutation, that is, $1$ is not in the first block.
+Suppose that $1$ is not the first number in the threshold permutation, i.e., $1$ is not in the first block.
 First we will show that the first compartment, whose last element will be $1$, is an odd cycle if and only if $1$ is a dominant vertex.
-Suppose the first block is a recessive block.
-This means that if the first block is $B = \{b_1 ,b_2, \ldots, b_k\}$ where $b_1 < b_2 < \cdots < b_k$, the threshold permutation starts as Since $1$ occurs after $b_k$, we see that the first compartment should have one of $3,5,7,\ldots$ $-$ve signs in it for it to be odd.
-But this corresponds to $1$ being in the $2^{nd},4^{th},6^{th}, \ldots$ block in the threshold block order (since every $-$ve sign from the third one represents a change in block).
+Suppose that the first block is a recessive block.
+This means that if the first block is $B = \{b_1 ,b_2, \ldots, b_k\}$, where $b_1 < b_2 < \cdots < b_k$, the threshold permutation starts as

+Since $1$ occurs after $b_k$, we see that the first compartment should have one of $3,5,7,\ldots$ $-$ signs in it for it to be odd.
+But this corresponds to $1$ being in the $2^{nd},4^{th},6^{th}, \ldots$ block in the threshold block order (since every $-$ sign from the third one represents a change in block).
 But the even numbered blocks are precisely the ones that contain dominant vertices.
 A similar logic works if the first block is dominant.
-So the first compartment is an odd cycle if and only if $1$ is dominant, that is, $1$ is an odd anchor.
+So the first compartment is an odd cycle if and only if $1$ is dominant, i.e., $1$ is an odd anchor.

-It can be shown that for all compartments other than the first, the condition that the anchor of the compartment is of different type to the previous anchor translates to there being an odd number of $-$ve signs in the compartment.
-Hence, in the case that $1$ is not in the first block, we see that the number of odd anchors is the same as the number of odd cycles.
+It can be shown that for all compartments other than the first, the condition that the anchor of the compartment is of different type from the previous anchor translates to there being an odd number of $-$ signs in the compartment.
+Hence, in the case that $1$ is not in the first block, we see that the number of odd anchors is equal to the number of odd cycles.